izgzhen/iris-coq/README.md

 Once you got opam set up, run `make build-dep` to install the right versions of the dependencies.

-## Updating
+Run `make -jN` to build the full development, where `N` is the number of your CPU cores.

-After doing `git pull`, the development may fail to compile because of outdated dependencies.
+To update Iris, do `git pull`.
+After an update, the development may fail to compile because of outdated dependencies.
 To fix that, please run `opam update` followed by `make build-dep`.

-## Building

-Run `make -jN` to build the full development, where `N` is the number of your CPU cores.

 ## Directory Structure